cjwfries/puzzles/README.md

 		4. Linked List of Tree Levels
 		5. Check if a Binary Tree is a BST
 		6. Find the next In-Order Node

+	Chapter 9 Recursion and Dynamic Programming
+		1. Permutations of Hops on a Staircase